 Bots are a very good tool to practice.
 They offer a moderate challenge, but most of all – games against them can be (if you select a fast game option) super quick to finish.
 Bots’ turns are done rapidly and you can take all the time in the world for yours.
 That way you can finish a full game in under 15 minutes – a similar game in real life would take up to two hours.

 Games against other players usually last about half an hour – still a lot shorter than a real board game.
 That is due to the computer making all the transactions, thus the players can focus solely on their game.
 It also means you have to wait a lot less for others to finish their turns.

-The user interface has everything in the right place: on the bottom center, you see your resource cards and build & trade options.
+The user interface has everything where you expect it to be: on the bottom center, you see your resource cards and build & trade options.
 On the bottom right is the status of the game and other players: how many resource cards are left, the number of resource cards per player, victory points, knights, roads, and buildings.

-Above that is a chat window which also logs all previous actions.
+Above that is a chat window that also logs all previous actions.

 Trading is very simple: just select the resource you want to give and receive and post your offer.
 Other players then have a few moments to respond.
 When you have sufficient resources for a certain building, that icon will light up.

-All this is completely free: the game does not bother you with any pop-ups or ads, only ads you will ever see are those beside the main lobby window.
+All this is completely free: the game does not bother you with any pop-ups or ads, the only ads you will ever see are those beside the main lobby window.

 The site is still under development and patches do come out regularly, so that’s good to see.